Where is this walk?

 Like thousands of others who head for the higher fells of the Lake District I had never completed a walk in the little known Swindale valley.
 In fact I never knew it existed.
 It is not just Swindale, much of theses eastern areas of the Lake District are never walked or explored.
 Viewing the area from the M6 is not particularly inspiring.
 However a more detailed exploration showed how wrong I was.

 I headed on to the wide ridge which runs between Swindale Common and the Old Corpses Road (there does seem a number of Corpse roads in the Lakes!) under Sallows.
 The ridge combines typical Pennine moorland with equally typical Lakeland outcrops of volcanic rock.
 Although Haweswater never quite comes in to view there are some good views from Kidsty Pike and round the head of Mardale.
 The head of Swindale valley is also a pleasant and unspoilt place to be.
-This is a result of the steep waterfalls (including Hobgrumble Gill) descending both sides of the valley with Swindale Beck meandering though the green fields at their foot.
+This is a result of the steep waterfalls (including Hobgrumble Gill, a great name) descending both sides of the valley with Swindale Beck meandering though the green fields at their foot.

 Recommend